Strackeror/PCHex/README.md

 this will NOT work with devkitPro's base ctrulib

-To install :
+to install:
-Copy PCHex.3dsx, PCHex.sdmh, PCHex.xml and the data folder in a folder named PCHex in your homebrew folder
+copy the content of the "export" folder in your homebrew folder